amruthamanoharan/Cyclistic-Bike-Share-Analysis/README.md

 ### How to Use
+1. **Data Cleaning:**
-- Data Cleaning: Download Full Dataset from Google Drive to view the prepared dataset, processed using Power Query.
+   - Download the Full Dataset from Google Drive to access the complete data processed using Power Query.
-- Analysis: Explore pivot tables and charts in downloaded `analysed_data.xlsx` to review key insights.
+   - The cleaned dataset includes all necessary transformations, such as null handling, date parsing, and calculated fields (e.g., ride duration).
+2. **Analysis:**
+   - Open `analysed_data.xlsx` (downloaded from Google Drive) to explore the analysis.
+   - This file contains Pivot tables summarizing key insights and Embedded charts for visualizing these insights
+3. **Visualizations:**
-- Visualizations: View `.png` files in the `visuals/` directory for each chart.
+   - For a quick overview, view `.png` files in the `visuals/` folder within the repository.
+   - Each chart highlights a specific aspect of the analysis.

 ### License:
 This project is licensed under the MIT License.